New essay: “’Ayn is for Arab” on “The Arabic Alphabet” website (by Michael Beard)

 My choices were to tell T not to open the trash bags, not do anything or make sure that the expired things were not useable in some way.

 Telling her not to open trash bags didn’t really make sense.
-I have learned from teaching to never say something that you can’t back up and I am almost never not at home when she cleans so I cannot tell what she was doing.
+I have learned from teaching to never say something that you can’t back up and I am almost never at home when she cleans so I cannot tell what she was doing.

 To let her decide for herself raised the issue that she might not be able to read/ understand “sell-by” dates.
 On the other hand, she might understand but was willing to try expired food and medicine as a way to save money.